devadathanmb/ktu-bot/README.md

-# KTU Results Bot
+# KTU Bot

-Welcome to the KTU Results Bot!
-This Telegram bot helps students check their exam results easily.
+Welcome to the KTU Bot!
+This Telegram bot helps students check their exam results, find latest KTU notifications and alert users when new notifications arrive.

 Find the bot [here](https://t.me/ktu_results_bot)